OpenTechSchool/www.opentechschool.org/guidelines/new-workshop.md

 But we also need to you to spread the word and convince people to join - after all, it is your cause!

-## scheduling first meeting
+## Scheduling the first meeting
-Once there are enough people in the mailinglist (we usually wait until there are 25-30), we try to set up a first meeting in order to get to know each other as well as figure out how to actually get things done.
+Once there are enough people in the mailing list (we usually wait until there are 15+), we try to set up a first meeting in order to get to know each other as well as figure out how to actually get things done.

- * We create a doodle poll to find a good time within the next 2-4 weeks
+ * We create a [Doodle poll](http://www.doodle.com/) with potential dates in the next 2-4 weeks
- * Sent this to the coaches list and ask everyone to put their availabilities
+ * The poll is sent to the coaches list, asking everyone to mark their availability
- * Reshare this via the Social Media Channels
+ * The poll is also shared on social media channels to find more coaches
- * Once there are enough coaches available for a date (8-10 at least), this is set and sent to the mailinglist.
+ * Once there are enough coaches available for a date (8-10 at least), the meeting is set and a notice about it is sent to the mailinglist.

-_Note_: We recommend meeting on a weekday evening after work hours, monday to thursday work best in our experience.
+_Note_: We recommend meeting on a weekday evening after work hours.
+Monday to Thursday work best in our experience.

-## at the meeting
+## At the meeting

- * The meeting is moderated by the lead coach and the cohost
+ * The meeting is moderated by the lead coach and the cohost.
+This means you make sure the conversation does not get off track or lose productivity.
+You can ask for suggestions for the agenda at the beginning of the meeting to give it structure.
+Asking participants to raise their hands and wait for you to call on them before talking will help with maintaing order, too.
- * Making a short introduction round to get the names and occupations as well as the motivation to be there straigent out, helps a lot
+ * Start with a short introduction round to hear everyone's name and interests/skills, as well as the motivation to be a coach.
+You will find the information about this last point useful when trying to hammer out the goal/learning materials of the workshop.
- * then start discussing.
+ * Start discussing!

-Common goals for a first meeting usually are:
+The usual goals for the first meeting are:
- * Getting to know the ground, goals and availabilities of the coaches
+ * Getting to know the interests, motivation, goals, and availability of the coaches
- * Setting a milestone on what to achieve next - this could be anything from a next meeting to talk more up to the date and time for the first time the workshop takes place.
+ * Creating a plan for the next steps - this could be anything from a second meeting to talk more, setting up plans for creating/assembling learning materials, to the date and time for the workshop to take place.